Frequently Asked Questions

 How do I schedule an appointment?

 You may schedule an appointment to see a counselor by stopping by the Psychology Advising Office or calling us at (310) 825-2730.
-We schedule appointment up to one week in advance and also provide drop-in advising between the hours of 9:00am and 11:45am and again from 1:00pm until 3:45pm.
+We schedule appointments up to one week in advance and also provide drop-in advising between the hours of 9:00am and 11:45am and again from 1:00pm until 3:45pm.
 It is on a first-come, first-serve basis.
-Appointment are usually in 30 minute increments between 9:00am-11:30am and 1:00pm and 3:30pm.
+Appointment are in 30 minute increments between 9:00am-11:30am and 1:00pm-3:30pm.

-When is the best time to come for counseling?
+When is the best time to come in for advising?

-Coming in at 9:00 or 1:00 will guarantee you an appointment with a reasonable wait time.
+Coming in at 9:00am or 1:00pm may provide you an appointment with a reasonable wait time.

 Is there a wait to see a advisor?